IndusInd Bank: Insider trading investigation

 After the accounting discrepancies came to light, reports stated that SEBI began investigating possible insider trading by senior officials of the bank.
 In May 2025, SEBI banned Kathpalia and four others from dealing in the share market, accusing them of selling shares before the bank publicly announced the losses and avoiding about ₹20 crore in losses.
 SEBI froze their accounts and barred them from trading while the investigation continued.

+Microfinance Division Fraud

+In May 2025, IndusInd Bank disclosed a suspected internal fraud in its microfinance division after discovering that ₹172.58 crore had been wrongly recorded as fee income across three quarters of FY25.
+The bank initiated legal and disciplinary actions against the involved employees following an internal investigation.